To get arguments from the command line, you have to use sys.argv list. It contains a list of arguments passed to the script via the command line.

 To use command line arguments, you have to import the sys module.

-Now, you can access the script name, number of arguments, and display the list of arguments.
+Now, you can access the script name, and number of arguments, and display the list of arguments.

 Let’s run this code: